vonhraban/docs-1/pages/api.md

 ## Handlers

+The default handler uses endpoint metadata from the registry to determine service routes.
+If a route match is not found it will fallback to the API handler.
+You can configure routes on registration using the [go-api](https://github.com/micro/go-api).

 The API has three types of configurable request handlers.

 1. API Handler: /[service]/[method]
 	- Request/Response: api.Request/api.Response
 	- The path is used to resolve service and method.
 	- Requests are handled via API services which take the request api.Request and response api.Response types.
-	- Definitions for the Request/Response can be found at [micro/api/proto](https://github.com/micro/micro/tree/master/api/proto)
+	- Definitions for the Request/Response can be found at [go-api/proto](https://github.com/micro/go-api/blob/master/proto/api.proto)
 	- The content type of the request/response body can be anything.
-	- The default handler
+	- The default fallback handler where routes are not available.
+	- Set via `--handler=api`
 2. RPC Handler: /[service]/[method]
 	- Request/Response: json/protobuf
 	- An alternative to the default handler which uses the go-micro client to forward the request body as an RPC request.